git-bug/git-bug/README.md

 :construction: This is now more than a proof of concept, but still not fully stable.
 Expect dragons and unfinished business. :construction:

+## Help needed!

+This project has grown bigger than I can handle by myself, especially with a day job.
+I'm looking for people to help on or maintain part of it:
+- each bridges (go)
+- the terminal UI (go)
+- the web UI (Typescript/React/GraphQL)

+Individually, those pieces are not expecially complex but doing everything make it hard for me to focus on the core where things get more complicated.
+If this is useful for you or you just want to join the fun, maybe consider it?

 ## Installation

 <details><summary>Pre-compiled binaries</summary>